This article describes an incredible gourmet foraging experience I had in Pasadena (Los Angeles County).

 What came next was the best part of the experience.
 Every dish was executed with great skill.
 Each element added a layer of flavor to what was presented (no flat dishes in here).

-Here is what we had for the menu in Mia’s own words (taken from her Facebook page).
+Here is what we had for the menu in Mia’s own words (taken from her Facebook page with permission).

-First: Bitter lettuce cup with foraged watercress, purslane, puffed black rice, watercress crema and elderberry balsamic redux
+Bitter lettuce cup with foraged watercress, purslane, puffed black rice, watercress crema, and elderberry balsamic redux

-Main: Quail confit in duck fat, dandelion sauté, carrot and celeriac puree and sticky nightshade glaze
+Quail confit in duck fat, dandelion sauté, carrot and celeriac puree, and sticky nightshade glaze

 Additionally, we loved this experience because it reminded us of our countries.
 In Puerto Rico and El Salvador, people are more inclined to pick a fruit from a tree or gather herbs from the backyard to add to a stew.
 We got this desire to replicate what we used to eat in our kitchen.